victorsevero/vec-chip8/README.md

 # CHIP-8 Implementation in Python

-This project is an attempt to make CHIP-8 interpreters with Python according to the following plan:
+This project is an attempt to make CHIP-8 interpreters with Python according to the following paradigms:

 - [X] standard implementation
 - [X] `numpy` implementation